adambard/learnxinyminutes-docs/scala.html.markdown

 myImplicitInt + 2  // => 102
 myImplicitFunction("Pitbull").breed  // => "Golden Pitbull"

-// The difference is that these values are now elligible to be used when another
+// The difference is that these values are now eligible to be used when another
 // piece of code "needs" an implicit value.
 One such situation is implicit
 // function arguments:
 def sendGreetings(toWhom: String)(implicit howMany: Int) =